RedChase07/Taskbar-Audio-Visualizer/README.md

 A Windows taskbar audio visualizer overlay similar to TranslucentTB with real-time frequency visualization.

-RedChase07: "github seems to have auto filled in the README.md so i edited some things"
+Owner: "github seems to have auto filled in the README.md so i edited some things"

 ## Features
 - Real-time audio spectrum visualization